6 Outdoor Experiences Near Québec City

 Stop for a moment at the bend in a forest path or at the river’s edge and you may get a chance to observe the wildlife.
 Or take a whale-watching cruise in the St. Lawrence Estuary.
 You might spot a blue whale, the biggest animal in the world, or a beluga.

-Increase your chances of a sighting by going on a bear- and moose-watching tour.
+Increase your chances of a sighting by going on a black bear watching tour.
 And all you avid birdwatchers out there won’t want to miss the Marais du Nord marsh and the Cap-Tourmente flats with their abundance of Québec bird species.